 FIU in DC’s Student Success Fly-In aims to prepare top FIU student leaders to enhance their professional development in the workplace and beyond through a rich learning experience curated in Washington, DC.

-Applications for the Spring 2018 "Future of Resilience" Fly-In April 10-12 are now open.
-Apply on RoarSync with your FIU student credentials by clicking here.
+Applications for the Fall 2018 "Future of Latin America" Fly-In November 13-15 are now open.
+Apply on PantherConnect with your FIU student credentials by clicking here.

 "Future of" Fly-In Series